 It turns out that bacon is a baker’s new besty.
 Pork-infused favorites here include bacon chocolate chip cookies and bacon pecan pie, as well as sandwiches with familiar names like the Wilbur and the Miss Piggy, plus bacon macaroni on Saturday nights.

 “You only go around once,” says owner Wesley Klein of the ever-expanding menu of salty-sweet treats.
 “So why not enjoy something fun and unique?”

-Situated just north of the Columbus Avenue protected bike lane and within temptingly easy reach of the Central Park Loop, the café has nabbed the attention of the road cycling community through its sponsorship of the Asphalt Green Women’s Cycling Team.
+Situated just north of the Columbus Avenue protected bike lane and within temptingly easy reach of the Central Park Loop, the café nabbed the attention of the road cycling community when it previously sponsored the Asphalt Green Women’s Cycling Team.
 Ample seating is offered and cyclists can bring their rides inside in cold weather.

 The Cannibal | 114 East 29th St. | cannibalnyc.com